m5khan/lodge-in/README.md

 Webpack compiles typescript and bundles all the modules and dependencies for both Server and client.

 Server bundle goes to `dist/server.js` and client bundle goes to `public/client.js`.

+### Docker

+Applicaition is Dockerized and can be easily setup and run on any machine.

+## How to Run on Local Machine

+The easiest way run the application is via `docker-compose`.

+1. Download/Clone the project on local machine
+2. Rename `.env_template` to `.env`
+3. Add HERE Maps REST API key in `.env` file.
+Check the [documentation](https://developer.here.com/documentation/maps/dev_guide/topics/credentials.html)
+4. run `docker-compose up`
+5. Access the application on `http://localhost:8080`
+6. For test purpose you can access Database with mongo express `http://localhost:8082/db/local`